oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 * Helping to find consensus positions and providing text that gets the TC to agreement

-* Bringing up unresolved issues at TC meetings, suggesting resolutions and incorporating approved text as appropriate
+* Bringing up unresolved issues at TC meetings, suggesting resolutions, and incorporating approved text as appropriate

 * Preparing documents for review, coordinating with TC Administration, and presenting the document to the Technical Committee for approval for a public review